aburch/simutrans/documentation/OTRP_information_en.md

 - **When you load the data of OTRP v12 or v13, please press the button "This is a data of OTRP v12 or v13." before the loading.**
 - When you launch OTRP v14 **for the first time**, please **delete autosave.sve** to prevent a crash.
 - No compatibility for ex-OTRP.
+- If you press "Readable by standard" button, the game is saved so that it is readable by simutrans standard.
+In this mode, please be ware that **OTRP specific data is lost.**

 # Contact Me
 If you have any questions, please feel free to ask me through the simutrans international forum or @himeshi_hob in Twitter.
 Every issue reports and your opinions are greatly appreciated.